When it comes to finding non-fiction books to read, it’s all about leaning into your personal topics of interest.

 In the 1950s an African-American woman named Henrietta Lacks unknowingly had her cells taken.
 These cells, known as HeLa, were the first human cells to survive outside the human body and could reproduce indefinitely.
 HeLa cells became the basis for medical breakthroughs from the creation of the Polio vaccine to cancer and Aids research.

 However, Henrietta Lacks’s family was never compensated for her contribution to science and could not afford to pay medical bills despite the cells making billions for companies. if you have not read this non-fiction book about poverty and science, it should be at the top of your list.

 Wow!
 I found this book completely fascinating and enlightening.
 It has the best of mystery fiction while

 being completely true.
 The development of medical technology to map the human genome has so many amazing implications.

 From diseases of the retina and hemophilia to numerous cardiovascular diseases, discovering genetic mutations is the first step in finding more tailored and specific treatments.
 This non-fiction book left me feeling so hopeful for medical advancements in the future.

 Non-Fiction Books About Mental Illness

 This is an amazing recount of Jeanette Walls’s upbringing and childhood.
 She is a successful journalist and writer living in New York City.

 Her parents also live in New York; however, they choose to be homeless.
 Jeanette Wells’s upbringing was unconventional and her parents did not offer her a structured childhood.
 This is a fantastic pick from books about mothers and as non-fiction books go, this one reads like fiction.
-It is so readable.
+This pick from thought-provoking books is so readable that I would even recommend it to young teens.

 Stop everything and add Hidden Valley Road to your TBR now!!
 All I can say is wow!
 This favorite is one of the best books on Mental Illness and an absolutely fascinating non-fiction book.

 This is the amazing story of Don and Mimi Galvin whose family paved the way for schizophrenia research over the past 50 years.
 Of their 12 children- 10 sons and 2 daughters, 6 of the boys have schizophrenia.